NSO Handbook

 During Orientation

-• If you are living on campus, check the RPS Housing website for updated information about move-in.
+• If you are living on campus, check the IU Housing website at housing.indiana.edu for updated information about move-in.

-• Use the Move-In Guide as a starting place and create your own checklist with what you plan to bring.
+• Use the Move-In Guide to create a checklist with what you plan to bring.

 • Get to know your roommate in advance so there are less surprises.